ekqt/ekqtblog/src/data/understanding-morgan.md

 **Morgan(format, options)**

-Then you can create a new morgan logger middleware function using whatever `format` and `options` you want to set.
+Then you can create a new Morgan logger middleware function using whatever `format` and `options` you want to set.
 The `format` argument may be a:

 - String of a predefined name (like 'tiny'), a
 - String of a format string (predefined tokens), or a